Associate Professor; Director of Undergraduate Programs Faculty of Business

 BBA (UPEI); MBA (Windsor); PhD (Lancaster)

-Dr. Melissa James is an Assistant Professor at the University of Prince Edward Island’s Faculty of Business and specializes in research, strategy, and marketing.
+Dr. Melissa James is an Associate Professor at the University of Prince Edward Island’s Faculty of Business and specializes in research, strategy, and marketing.

 My research focuses on public sector marketing in two main areas, higher education and tourism.
 While these may seem to be divergent areas of study, they are linked by the concepts of consumer decision-making, branding, rankings, and organizational performance.
 I am particularly interested in the internationalization and marketization of higher education.
 I study the decision-making of higher education students, their experiences in higher education, and their expectation for employment.
 I also examine institutional performance in international marketing and recruitment by conducting international comparisons.
 Furthermore, I continue to examine aspects of tourism marketing and its impact on Prince Edward Island and other Atlantic Canadian provinces.